AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 Class \alib{boxing;Enum} as a good tool to help here.

 In the constructor,  enum elements of arbitrary type are accepted.
-With the run-time type-information added, the processing function can now work with any the enum types transparently.
+With the run-time type-information added, the processing function can now work with any enum type transparently.

-A good example use case is given with type \alib{lang;Exception} of module \alib_basecamp.
+A good example use case is given with type \alib{exceptions;Exception} of module \alib_exceptions.
 Any exception is created with an enum element of arbitrary type.
 The exception handlers then can use nested \c if statements: The outer \c if is about the exception type, the inner about the concrete exception.
 This gives a nice two-level order scheme for exceptions with no